AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 Finally, no discussion about pattern matching in Elixir would be complete without the `^` operator.
 So what is it?
 It is commonly known as the pin operator, and it allows pattern matching without any assignment.

-Recall that normally, using `=` we perform both pattern matching __and__ asssignment.
+Recall that normally, using `=` we perform both pattern matching __and__ assignment.
 That is, we check whenever the left-hand side of the expression matches the right-hand side, and if so, all the variables in the expression get assigned to corresponding values.

 Ex. `[1, x, y] = [1, 2, 3] # x = 2, y = 3`.